rust-secure-code/cargo-auditable/README.md

 ## rust-audit

 Know exact library versions used to build your Rust executable.
-Audit binaries for known bugs or security vulnerabilities in production, at scale, with zero bookkeeping.
+Audit binaries for known bugs or security vulnerabilities at scale, in production, with zero bookkeeping.

-This works by embedding contents of Cargo.lock in the compiled executable, which already contains versions and hashes of all dependencies and has good tooling around it. `auditable` crate embeds this info in executables and `rust-audit` recovers it for analysis.
+This works by embedding contents of Cargo.lock in the compiled executable, which already contains versions and hashes of all dependencies and has good tooling around it.

-The implementation is a **proof of concept.** It's full of `unwrap()`s and I'm not sanitizing paths *at all.* Do not use in production just yet, but PRs are welcome.
+The implementation is currently a **proof of concept,** but I'd like to evolve it into an actually usable system and get some real-world experience with it.
 The end goal is to get Cargo itself to encode this information in binaries instead of relying on an external crate.
+PRs are welcome.

-**RFC for a proper implementation in Cargo is now open:** https://github.com/rust-lang/rfcs/pull/2801
+RFC for a proper implementation in Cargo, for which `auditable` crate paves the way: https://github.com/rust-lang/rfcs/pull/2801

 ## Usage

- 1. Add `auditable` as a dependency to your crate. **NB:** it currently requires nightly Rust due to the use of [test::black_box](https://doc.rust-lang.org/1.1.0/test/fn.black_box.html).
+ 1. Add `auditable` as a dependency to your crate.
- 1. Add a call to `auditable::annotate_this_executable()` to your `main()` or any other reachable location in the code.
+ 1. Run `objcopy -O binary --only-section=.rust-audit-dep-list path/to/file` (or your platform equivalent) to recover the Cargo.lock used when compiling the executable.
+ 1. Feed the recovered file to [cargo-audit](https://github.com/RustSec/cargo-audit) to audit the binary for known vulnerabilities in it and its dependencies.

+Optional: access the version info from within the binary itself by calling `auditable::version_info()`.
 See "hello-auditable" folder for an example.
-Don't worry about performance, it will be compiled to a no-op.
- 1. Run `rust-audit path/to/file` to recover the Cargo.lock used when compiling the executable.
-Feed the recovered file to [cargo-audit](https://github.com/RustSec/cargo-audit) to audit the binary for known vulnerabilities in it and its dependencies.

 ## Demo